0x03. Unittests and Integration Tests - TLDR

 (arg1_test2, arg2_test2, ...), ...

-with parameterized
+])Using assertRaises with parameterized :

-within your parameterized test to check if a specific exception is raised when calling a function with certain inputs.
+You can use assertRaises within your parameterized test to check if a specific exception is raised when calling a function with certain inputs.
 Here's how you can do it:

-function will be tested with three sets of input data.
-For the first two sets, the test checks whether the output of the divide
+In this example, the divide function will be tested with three sets of input data.
+For the first two sets, the test checks whether the output of the divide function matches the expected output.
+For the third set, which causes a division by zero, the test checks whether a ZeroDivisionError is raised [0]

 Mocking in Unit Tests: